-His 1989 was less notable (a garden-variety 5.7 WAR season, still good for fourth in the league), but he followed that up in 1990 with the first of three straight ERA crowns; his 1.93 mark that season was less than half of the AL's 3.91 figure.
-He led the league with 10.6 WAR that year but finished second to Oakland’s Bob Welch in the Cy Young voting; Welch had gone 27–6 with a 2.95 ERA—more than a full run higher, in a much more pitcher-friendly park—in a season worth 3.0 WAR.
-The Red Sox won the AL East, but after throwing six shutout innings in Game 1 of the ALCS against the Athletics, Clemens was ejected in the second inning of Game 4 by home plate umpire Terry Cooney, who claimed that the pitcher cursed at him and called him "gutless."
-The ejection came amid a three-run rally that would provide all of the offense the A's needed to complete a four-game sweep.
+His 1989 was less notable (a garden-variety 5.7 WAR season, still fourth in the league), but he followed that up in '90 with the first of three straight ERA crowns; his 1.93 mark that season was almost two runs better than the AL's 3.91 figure.
+He also went 21-6 and led the league with 10.6 WAR that year but finished second to Oakland’s Bob Welch in a ridiculously upside-down Cy Young vote; Welch had gone 27–6 with a 2.95 ERA—more than a full run higher, in a much more pitcher-friendly park—in a season worth 3.0 WAR.
+The Red Sox won the AL East, but after throwing six shutout innings in Game 1 of the ALCS against the A’s, Clemens was ejected in the second inning of Game 4 by home plate umpire Terry Cooney, who claimed that the pitcher cursed at him and called him "gutless."
+The ejection came amid a three-run rally that would provide all of the offense Oakland needed to complete a four-game sweep.

 Clemens won his third AL Cy Young in 1991, leading the league in innings (271 1/3), ERA (2.62), strikeouts (241) and WAR (7.9).
-The award made him the fifth pitcher to take home at least three Cys, after Koufax, Seaver, Jim Palmer and Steve Carlton, and, at age 29, the first to do so before turning 30.
+The award made him the fifth pitcher to take home at least three Cy Young awards, after Koufax, Seaver, Jim Palmer and Steve Carlton; at age 29, Clemens was the first to do so before turning 30.
 He slipped to third in the voting in 1992 despite leading the AL again in ERA (2.41) and WAR (8.8); that last figure was 0.6 wins more than Cy Young winner Dennis Eckersley and runner-up Jack McDowell combined.

 No pitcher threw more innings than Clemens from 1986 to '92 (1,799 1/3), and no one was within 20.0 WAR of him during that span; Frank Viola's 37.7 ranked second to Clemens's 58.4.
 High mileage began taking its toll, however.
 Clemens served stints on the disabled list in 1993 (groin) and '95 (shoulder), averaging just 28 starts, 186 innings, 10 wins and 4.5 WAR from '93 to '96—about half his annual value over that previous seven-year stretch.

 The extent to which that statement fueled the final decade-plus of Clemens's career is an issue taken up further below, but for now we'll stick to the record as it unfolded at the time.
-In December 1996, the Rocket signed a three-year, $24.75 million deal with Toronto and then put together back-to-back seasons in which he not only won Cy Young awards but also Triple Crowns.
+In December 1996, the Rocket signed a three-year, $24.75 million deal with Toronto and then put together back-to-back seasons in which he won not only Cy Young awards but also Triple Crowns.
 His '97 campaign (21–7, 2.05 ERA, 292 strikeouts, 11.9 WAR) was by far the better of the two seasons, though his 8.2 WAR the following year led the league as well.
-That 11.9 WAR season in '98 ranks fourth among all pitchers since World War I, 0.2 wins behind the totals of Alexander (1920), Carlton (1972) and Dwight Gooden (1985).
+That 11.9 WAR season in '98 ranks fourth among all pitchers since 1915, 0.2 wins behind the totals of Alexander (1920), Carlton ('72) and Dwight Gooden ('85).

 Clemens's rebound caught the eye of Yankees owner George Steinbrenner, who had long coveted the now-36-year-old righty.
 On Feb.
-18, 1999, shortly after pitchers and catchers had reported to spring training, the defending world champion Yankees sent starting pitcher David Wells, reliever Graeme Lloyd and reserve infielder Homer Bush to Toronto in exchange for Clemens.
-Hampered by a hamstring injury, he spent three weeks on the disabled list and posted a 4.60 ERA during the regular season.
-Clemens fared better in the postseason, save for an early exit against the Red Sox in Game 3 of the ALCS at Fenway Park; his 7 2/3 innings in Game 4 of the World Series against the Braves helped New York complete a sweep to sew up its second straight championship.
+18, 1999, shortly after pitchers and catchers had reported to spring training, the defending world champions sent starting pitcher David Wells, reliever Graeme Lloyd and reserve infielder Homer Bush to Toronto in exchange for Clemens.
+Hampered by a hamstring injury, he spent three weeks on the disabled list and posted a 4.60 ERA during the regular season, but he fared better in the postseason, save for an early exit against the Red Sox in Game 3 of the ALCS at Fenway Park; his 7 2/3 innings in Game 4 of the World Series against the Braves helped New York complete a sweep to sew up its second of three straight championships.

 Clemens's stint with the Yankees extended four more seasons.
 Though not as consistently dominant as he was in Toronto, he helped the Joe Torre-led team win pennants in 2000, '01 and '03.
 In the first of those years, he was knocked around in two Division Series starts by the A's but responded with a 15-strikeout, one-hit shutout of the Mariners in the ALCS and eight innings of shutout ball in Game 2 of the World Series against the Mets.
 That latter performance was overshadowed by his confrontation with Mike Piazza in which Clemens hurled a broken bat barrel across the slugger's path as he ran down the first base line, with benches emptying and tabloids having a field day.